 Table 1: Natural gas demand in Austria the four scenarios in 2030 and 2040 and comparison with the demand in 2022.
-Values taken and build on decarbonization scenarios developed and published by the Environment Agency Austria [10] and Austrian Energy Agency [11.
+Values taken and build on decarbonization scenarios developed and published by the Environment Agency Austria [10] and Austrian Energy Agency [11].
 Abbreviations: Electrification (Elec), Green Gases (GG), Decentralized Green Gases (DGG), Green Methane (GM).

 natural gas demand in all the four scenarios.
-This applies to both the domestic generation (i.e., biomethane based on biogas and synthetic natural gas based on renewable energy) and the imports of natural gas.
+This applies to both the domestic generation (i.e., biomethane based on biogas and synthetic natural gas based on renewable energy) and to the imports of natural gas.

-In three of the four scenarios (Electrification, Green Gases and Decentralized Green Gases), the renewable domestic natural gas generation supplies the complete demand.
-There is thus a national balance between generation and demand in Austria 2040.
-Consequently, no imports are needed.
+In three of the four scenarios (Electrification, GG and Decentralized Green Gases), the renewable domestic natural gas generation supplies the complete demand.
+As a consequence, there is a national balance between generation and demand in Austria 2040 and no imports are needed.

-In these three scenarios, where no imports are needed, the transmission and distribution grids are physically and economically separate.
-Accordingly, the transmission grid only transports gas across Austria and is not used to meet demand in Austria.
+In these three chosen scenarios, the transmission grid only transports gas across Austria and is not used to meet demand in Austria, as, where no imports are needed, the transmission and distribution grids are physically and economically separate.
 The separation of the two grids is reflected in the results in that the costs of the transmission grid are borne by Austrian consumers only when imports are needed.
-This is only the case in the Green Methane scenario 3
+This is only the case in the GM scenario 3.

 Finally, three aspects should be pointed out.
 Visualizations of the domestic gas generation and demand are given in Appendix C. Those maps combined with